gprokay/jaolinq/README.md

 **Executions:**
 * toArray: iterates the linqrator into an array
-* any: true if any item matches
+* any: returns true if any item matches
-* all: true if all items match
+* all: returns true if all items match
-* contains: true if item is in the linqrator
+* contains: returns true if item is in the linqrator
-* firstOrDefault: return the first matching item, null if no item matches
+* firstOrDefault: returns the first matching item or *null* if no item matches
 * count: counts the matching items

 These will iterate the source.